scozv/blog/_pages/cv.en.md

 Achievement:

-* 800+ commits from January to August 2017, 300 commits more than next developer.
+* 800+ commits from January to August 2017, that is 300 commits more than next developer.
 * Implementation of 3 business modules.
-* Integration with 2 3rd party services.
+* Integration with 2 third party services.
 * Implementation of Akka Work Pulling Pattern and customized `dispatcher`.
 * Implementation of TrackingId.
 * Post with title [_Putting Tracking Id to Log Message with Customized Akka Dispatcher and Mapped Diagnostic Contexts in Play 2.6_](https://scozv.github.io/blog/pattern/2017/07/18/injection-of-tracking-id-to-logback-message-with-customer-dispatcher-and-mapped-diagnostic-contexts-in-scala).